What is a Sales Quota?

 Types of Sales Quotas

 Importantly, there isn’t a one-size-fits-all quota solution.
-Instead, to maximize sales performance and fit organizational strategy, quotas can take many shapes and sizes.
+Instead, to maximize sales performance management planning and fit organizational strategy, quotas can take many shapes and sizes.

 Direct quotas are reserved for sales reps who play a “front line” role and have the power to impact a quota in their hands, and the responsibility to achieve quota on their shoulders.